twolfson/nightlife/cities/japan_tokyo.md

 - 1 large dancefloor
 - 1 small dancefloor/lounge area
 - Far from everything so make sure you like the music
-- Went for monthly second Saturday event
+- Went for monthly second Saturday event (twice)
     - 2500 yen cover with 1 drink ticket
     - Dancefloor sometimes had people but was always danceable
 - 600 yen for *rum coke* (mixed drink)